 |The final stairs...|

 It was nice to make it to the car and lie prone on the seats with the air conditioner on.
-Here's the wash up for day via the GPS.

-Now, for the life of me I can't understand how it took us 5:25:05 to walk a total of 6.68 km with an overall climb of 307 metres in a day?
+Lastly, reviewing the GPS, for the life of me I can't understand how it took us 5:25:05 to walk a total of 6.68 km with an overall climb of 307 metres in a day?
 The figures are pretty laughable, but I can say that the heat had a lot to do with it.
 Werribee Gorge also has no smooth walking and it seems every footstep can be a bit of a struggle.
 Oh yeah, being 'beefy' doesn't help, but then again there's hardly anything of Ben and he was feeling the pinch as well.
 Who knows?
 It was just one of those things and the problem is that it's caused no one to believe me again when I say, "Do you want to go for a walk?
 It's short.
 No problems at all I can see!!"

 Until next time...